xebro-gmbh/make-core/README.md

 ### Custom bundles

-You want to add your own Makefile targets, then just create a Makefile in the folder `./bin` and this file will be included too.
+You want to add your own Makefile targets, then just create a Makefile in the folder `./bin` and this file is included by default.

 Add to the Makefile in `./bin/Makefile`

 ```Makefile
 custom.test:
 	echo "test"